littensy/charm/README.md

     - `frozen`: Tables passed to signals are deeply frozen to strictly enforce data immutability and prevent accidental mutations

 4. Nested effects automatically clean up when the parent effect re-runs or gets disposed.
 In other words, all effects created during the execution of another effect will be added as a "child" and clean up with the parent effect.
 This might cause issues in code that relied on the old behavior, where effects were detached from the parent.
-    - This feature applies to all reaction APIs, including the listener function in `subscribe()` and the observer function in `observe()`.
+    - This feature applies to the observer function in `observe()`, which also automatically cleans up inner effects to prevent memory leaks.
+However, this does not apply to `subscribe()` or `listen()`.
     - Effects that should not be tracked by a parent effect/scope should be wrapped in [`untracked()`](#untrackedcallback).
     - This feature can introduce runtime bugs in migrated code.
-If you suspect this to be the cause, to help identify the issue, you can disable this feature by setting [`flags.trackInnerEffects`](#flags) to `false`.
+If you suspect this to be the cause, to help identify the issue, you can temporarily disable this feature by setting [`flags.trackInnerEffects`](#flags) to `false`.

-> [!NOTE]
-> An example of nested effects causing a bug is an old implementation of [`VideCharm.useAtom`](./packages/vide-charm/src/init.luau) that did not wrap the source update in `untracked()`.
-Because Vide effects run immediately after a source updates, Vide will notify components during the execution of the Charm effect in `useAtom`.
->
-> This meant effects created as a side effect of a source update would implicitly get added as a child of the `useAtom` effect, and they could get disposed at the wrong time and desync UI.

 5. Consider refactoring your code to use some new quality-of-life features.
 Many of these are made possible thanks to [alien-signals](https://github.com/stackblitz/alien-signals)!
     - [`signal()`](#signalinitialvalue-equals): make atom reads and writes more explicit